The Higher Education Opportunity Act (HEOA) of 2008 requires disclosure of policies

 Students who have borrowed Perkins or institutional loans must complete exit counseling when the student is no longer enrolled at least half-time (due to graduation, not returning, or reducing enrollment).
-Exit Counseling for these loans is provided by a third-party, Heartland ECSI.
-Students will be emailed instructions to their student MIX email from Heartland ECSI when exit counseling must be completed.
+Exit counseling for these loans is provided by a third-party, Heartland ECSI.
+Students will be emailed instructions to their student MIX email (via the WVU Portal) from Heartland ECSI when exit counseling must be completed.

 Terms and Conditions of Federal Student Loans

 The Terms and Conditions of federal student loans are listed on the Master Promissory Note which must be completed and signed by the student before their federal loans can disburse.
 The Master Promissory Note (or Loan Agreement) also describes the Rights and Responsibilities of the borrower.

 Listed below are links to the Rights and Responsibilities for different types of federal student loans:

 Students can use the Repayment Estimator on the Federal Student Aid website for more accurate repayment estimates based on their circumstances.

 Average Federal Loan Indebtedness

 See below for the average federal loan indebtedness for students who graduated from a West Virginia University campus in May 2022.

 (includes students who did not borrow federal loans)